azamsharpschool/FoundationModels-Examples/README.md

 ## 🌲🏞️ [National Park Trip Planner](/Travel/)
 **National Park Trip Planner** is a SwiftUI-powered app that helps users plan personalized 3-day itineraries for U.S. national parks.
 With just a tap, the app generates detailed day-by-day activity suggestions tailored to each park—highlighting scenic spots, hiking trails, and must-see landmarks.
 Whether you're visiting Yosemite or the Everglades, this app offers an easy, engaging way to explore the best each park has to offer.
 All recommendations are generated on-device using Apple's Foundation Models framework for privacy and speed.

+- If you can fix the animation bugs then please do a pull request.
+Thanks in advance.

 [View the demo on Twitter/X](https://x.com/azamsharp/status/1933386643291189535)

 > These examples will be part of my upcoming course on Apple Foundation Models Framework.
 Course will be available on AzamSharp School (https://azamsharp.school).